kelechi055/kelechi055/README.md

     :zap: Fun fact: I have a gaming channel with 23,000+ Subscribers on YouTube
   </li>
   <li>
-    :writing_hand: What im currently working on: A Wheel of Fortune Game
+    :writing_hand: What im currently working on: A Wheel of Fortune Game.
   <li>
     :people_hugging: Im open to collaborating on various projects—hmu!
   </li>